ceph/ceph/doc/releases/quincy.rst

 * MGR: The pg_autoscaler can now be turned `on` and `off` globally with the `noautoscale` flag.
-By default, it is set to `on`, but this flag can come in handy to prevent rebalancing triggered by autoscaling, during cluster upgrade and maintenance.
+By default, it is set to `on`, but this flag can come in handy to prevent rebalancing triggered by autoscaling during cluster upgrade and maintenance.
 Pools can now be created with the `--bulk` flag, which allows the autoscaler to allocate more PGs to such pools.
 This can be useful to get better out of the box performance for data-heavy pools.